 This large complex has all the high street shops and designer names that you need in one area, including bars and restaurants.
 The Liverpool Cathedral is a stunning place to visit.
 Not only is it the biggest Cathedral in Britain but it is also the 5th largest in Europe.

 * Related Posts: Solo Travel in Liverpool

 Known for its nightlife and famous football clubs, Manchester isn’t just somewhere to shop and party.
-With the nearby Pennine mountains, it’s also a place to visit for nature, culture and museums.
+The nearby Pennine mountains are also a place to visit in England for nature, culture, and museums.
 But, if it is nightlife that you’re after, the Northern Quarter has plenty of bars to keep you entertained.